-If you are a health practitioner, educator, human service worker or a police officer, you are required to report both orally and in writing any suspected child abuse or neglect.
+If you are a health care practitioner, educator, human service worker or a law enforcement officer, you are required by law to report both orally and in writing any suspected child abuse or neglect.

-Oral reports should be made immediately and written reports must be made within 48 hours of contact which disclose the suspected abuse or neglect.
+Oral reports should be made immediately.
+A mandated reporter must also complete a written report within 48 hours of contact which discloses the suspected abuse or neglect.

 - The name and home address of the child and the parent or other individual responsible for the care of the child;

 - The present location of the child;